danfuzz/samizdat/doc/language-guide/12-parser-trees.md

 ------------------

-The node types and contents used in the parsed form of the parser syntax have a fairly direct correspondence to the surface syntax.
-Most of the nodes have token types whose name is the exactly the corresponding syntactic operator or reminiscent of the corresponding syntactic forms.
+The node types and contents used in the parsed form of the parser syntax have a fairly direct correspondence to the surface syntax and the types and functions used to implement parsing.
-As exceptions, the highest layer of nodes have token types that are (English) words, both to help distinguish them as well as to avoid the problem that a "sequence" has no syntactic operator; and the most basic token and string terminals are named `token` and `string`.

 ### Normal (non-parsing) expression nodes